Break-Even Occupancy Rate

 What This Means

-A sample property priced at $385,000 with $2,850/month rent has a break-even occupancy rate of 107.41%.
+A sample property priced at $385,000 with $2,850/month rent has a break-even occupancy rate of 106.76% at Purchase (Month 0).
 This is a critical risk metric.
 If break-even occupancy is 90% and the market vacancy rate is 8%, you have only a 2% cushion.
 Properties with lower break-even rates are more resilient to economic downturns.

 Where This Value Comes From

-Break-Even Occupancy Rate is not entered directly — it is calculated from Gross Potential Rent, Annual Debt Service, and Total Operating Expenses.
+Break-Even Occupancy Rate is not entered directly — it is calculated from Total Operating Expenses, Debt Service, and Gross Potential Rent.
 See the formula breakdown above and the detailed inputs below.

 Platform Distribution